Ledgerton [1897 - 1907]

 The next month, Yass-based district inspector of schools, Patrick F Sheehy, visited both localities to attend to the matter.
 He reported that both places had the requisite pupil numbers to be half-time schools, and that the Uriarra parents had a disused church that could be made suitable for a schoolroom; Ledgerton parents, however, not having a schoolroom, would need to build one before the Department could approve the joint request.

 When the Ledgerton representatives agreed to this, Inspector Sheehy had both groups complete formal applications.
-Ledgerton’s was signed by Charles Walker, Duncan Ledger, Samuel Ledger and Thomas Leonard; all of whom wrote ‘farmer and grazier’ as their occupation, and Church of England in religion.
+Ledgerton’s was signed by Charles Walker, Duncan Ledger, Samuel Ledger and Thomas Leonard - all of whom are listed ‘farmer and grazier’ by occupation.
 The proposed schools were about 11 miles apart, and at Ledgerton a teacher could be accommodated at Mr Charles Walker’s residence.
-Ledgerton’s 16 pupils came from four families: Charles Walker’s children – Kate 11, Allan 9 and Terrent 7; Caroline Ledger’s – Leslie 10, Mildred 9, Charles 7, Maud 6, and Archibald 5; Sarah Ledger’s – Earnest 13, Edith 10, Gordon 7 and Mary Ann 6; and Thomas Leonard’s – Hector 12, Grace 10, William 8 and Furgus 6.
+Ledgerton’s 16 pupils came from four families: Charles Walker’s (Church of England) children, Kate 11, Allan 9 and Terrent 7; Caroline Ledger’s (Church of England), Leslie 10, Mildred 9, Charles 7, Maud 6 and Archibald 5; Sarah Ledger’s (Church of England), Earnest 13, Edith 10, Gordon 7 and Mary Ann 6; and Thomas Leonard’s (Roman Catholic), Hector 12, Grace 10, William 8 and Furgus 6.